open-telemetry/sig-end-user/architecture/blueprint-template.md

 - Summary - https://itsadeliverything.com/good-strategy-bad-strategy-the-difference-and-why-it-matters-by-richard-rumelt
 - Interview - https://www.youtube.com/watch?v=4uWKEG0s9Kc

-Some modifications must be applied to that framework, as OTel Blueprints are not scoped to solve a specific set of challenges for a single organization, but rather a common set of challenges as identified in end-user reference architectures, feedback surveys, and OpenTelemetry Live sessions.
+Some modifications must be applied to that framework, as OTel Blueprints are not scoped to solve a specific set of challenges for a single organization, but rather a common set of challenges as identified in end-user reference implementations, feedback surveys, and OpenTelemetry Live sessions.

 Effectively, an OTel Blueprint is structured in four core areas: